bchu/bchu.github.io/source/about/index.markdown

 footer: false
 ---

 I'm a web and mobile engineer that loves to work with `iOS` and `JavaScript`, including server-side JavaScript.
-I believe in building richly interactive web and mobile client apps.
-I'm really excited about the emergent JavaScript ecosystem: MV* frameworks and libraries like `AngularJS`, and `D3.js`, server-side technologies like `Node.js`, `WebSockets`, and `Meteor`, and HTML5 APIs like `WebRTC`.
+I believe in building rich  web and mobile client apps.
+I'm really excited about iOS and the emergent JavaScript ecosystem: MV* frameworks and libraries like `AngularJS`, and `D3.js`, server-side technologies like `Node.js` and `WebSockets`, and HTML5 APIs like `WebRTC`.

 I'm currently hacking on my own products and open-source projects while studying `Computer Science` at `UC Berkeley`.

-I was formerly the `Lead Developer` at `MakeGamesWithUs (YC W12)`, an iOS game publishing startup.
+I was formerly a `Software Engineer` at `MakeGamesWithUs (YC W12)`, an iOS game publishing startup.
 I've got `Objective-C` down pretty well, and work with iOS app development in addition to iOS game development.

 Check out [my resume](/about/brianchu_resume.pdf).